mykelalvis/FT/Traveller/Library/Library Data.md

 # Startown

 The region around the old Regina starport, now the primary downport.
-This strip of bars, cheap hostelries, raucous entertainments and less savoury businesses is notoriously violent, corrupt and profitable.
+This strip of bars, cheap hostelries, raucous entertainments and less savory businesses is notoriously violent, corrupt and profitable.
 Technically, it is divided between the nearby cities of Credo and Atora; both blames the other for the state of Startown.

 # Siu (Guest)